TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 7. Replace `LIVE_IDENTIFIER` with the app identifier of your release app.
 We suggest to setup different apps on HockeyApp for your test and production builds.
 You usually will have way more test versions, but your production version usually has way more crash reports.
 This helps to keep data separated, getting a better overview and less trouble setting the right app versions downloadable for your beta users.

+8. If you want to use the beta distribution feature on iOS 7 or later with In-App Updates, restrict versions to specific users or want to know who is actually testing your app, you need to follow the instructions on our guide [Identify and authenticate users of Ad-Hoc or Enterprise builds](HowTo-Authenticating-Users-on-iOS)

 *Note:* The SDK is optimized to defer everything possible to a later time while making sure e.g. crashes on startup can also be caught and each module executes other code with a delay some seconds.
 This ensures that applicationDidFinishLaunching will process as fast as possible and the SDK will not block the startup sequence resulting in a possible kill by the watchdog process.